 There’s a quick links and categories list that can hopefully help you find a past project of mine that matches what you’d like to have done or what you’re interested in.

-I’m an unusual remodel pro
+I’m a somewhat unusual reno pro

 Straight dope advice

 So again, my goal for this website is to offer info to potential clients or anyone else planning to have some home renovation work done.
 This site isn’t monetized or commercialized.
 There are no ads or popups or premium paid content pages.
-Just hopefully useful detailed advice to help you ensure great project results!
+Just hopefully useful detailed straight dope advice to help you ensure great reno project results!